munoz0raul/mirror-action/README.md

 For example, this project uses the following workflow to mirror from GitHub to Foundries.io Factory `containers` repo

-The following .yml content should be added to the GitHub repo which you want mirrored as `.github/workflows/mirror.yml` on the default branch.
+The following .yml content should be added to the GitHub repo branch which you want mirrored as `.github/workflows/mirror.yml`.

 ```yaml
 name: Mirroring